Many people love to watch ski jumping. There’s just something exciting and magical about seeing a human practically fly through the air.

 Skiers begin with their descent down the ramp, known as the “in-run” portion of the jump.
 From there, they hit the take-off point and zoom into the air.

-That then leads to the flight, which many consider being the most exciting part of the entire process.
+That then leads to the flight, which many consider to be the most exciting part of the entire process.
 It is here where the judges take in how far the skier goes.
 Then, the skier hits the landing and touches down back on the snow.

 Almost all ski jump competitions allow skiers to perform one practice jump followed by two scored rounds.
 There are five judges on the panel for official competitions and there are usually 50 jumpers per competition.